AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 ## Known issues {#known-issues}

+* Contact Adobe Support if you encounter issues when editing and creating cascading rules in [!UICONTROL Folder Metadata Schema Forms Editor] and [!UICONTROL Metadata Schema Forms Editor] using [!UICONTROL Define Rule] dialog.
+Note that the rules that are already created and saved are working as expected.

 * If a folder in the hierarchy is renamed in [!DNL Experience Manager Assets] and the nested folder containing an asset is published to [!DNL Brand Portal], the title of the folder is not updated in [!DNL Brand Portal] until the root folder is published again.

 * When a user selects to configure a field for the first time in an adaptive form, the option to save a configuration does not display in Properties Browser.
 Selecting to configure some other field of the adaptive form in the same editor resolves the issue.